conan-io/docs/reference/conanfile/tools/apple.rst

 - ``tools.build:exelinkflags`` list of flags that will be used by the linker when creating an executable.
 - ``tools.build:defines`` list of preprocessor definitions.

-If you set any of this variables, the toolchain will use them to generate the ``conan_global_flags.xcconfig`` file that will be included from the ``conan_config.xcconfig`` file.
+If you set any of these variables, the toolchain will use them to generate the ``conan_global_flags.xcconfig`` file that will be included from the ``conan_config.xcconfig`` file.